GlobalFishingWatch/pelagos-testauth/README.md

 # pelagos-testauth

-Simple authorization page to test the authorization flow for pelagos
+Simple authorization page to test the authorization flow for pelagos.